McGovern Centennial Gardens Hours: 9 a.m. - 7 p.m.

 Click here for a map of the Gardens.

 Click here for information on guided tours of the Gardens.

 Click here to make a donation to McGovern Centennial Gardens.

-Schools and other organizations with groups of 20 people or more should register their visit by emailing email@example.com.
-These visits are self-guided.
+Schools and other organizations with groups of 15 people or more are required to register their visit by filling out a reservation form here.

 For your enjoyment and safety, and to preserve and protect this Garden: